SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

     * `imageURL` (mandatory, string): The topic image URL (compatible with image scaling syntax).
     * `imageTitle` (optional, string): The image title.
     * `imageCopyright` (optional, string): The image copyright.

+Here are content options:

+* `tvTrendingEpisodesOnly` (optional, boolean): If set to `true`, `tvTrending` only returns episodes.
+* `tvTrendingEditorialLimit` (optional, number): The maximum number of editorial recommendations returned by `tvTrending`.
+If not set, all are returned.
+* `topicSections` (optional, string, multiple): The sections to be displayed when opening a topic.
+If none is provided, latest medias are displayed.
+Available values are:
+   * `latest`: The latest medias.
+   * `mostPopular`: The most popular medias
+* `topicSectionsWithSubtopics` (optional, string, multiple): The sections to be displayed when opening a topic with subtopics.
+If none is provided, only subtopics are displayed.
+Available values are the same as `topicSections`.

+Broadcast informations:

 * `tvChannels` (optional, JSON): A JSON array of JSON dictionaries describing TV channel configuration, and made of the following keys:
     * `uid` (mandatory, string): The unique identifier of the TV channel.
     * `name` (mandatory, string): The TV channel name.
     * `resourceUid` (mandatory, string): Local unique identifier for referencing resources related to the channel.

-### Menu

-* `radioMenuItems` (optional, string, multiple): The radio menu items to be displayed, in the order they must appear.
-These items are always displayed before the channel homepage entries, and available values are:
-    * `showAZ`: The show A-Z page.
 * `radioChannels` (optional, JSON): A JSON array of JSON dictionaries describing radio channel configuration, and made of the following keys:
     * `uid` (mandatory, string): The unique identifier of the radio channel.
     * `name` (mandatory, string): The radio channel name.
     * `resourceUid` (mandatory, string): Local unique identifier for referencing resources related to the channel.
     * `color` (mandatory, string): The radio channel primary hex color.
 Used as navigation bar background color.
     * `homeSections` (optional, string, multiple): The sections to be displayed on the radio channel homepage.
-See `radioHomeSections` for available values.
-If omitted, the global `radioHomeSections` setting is used instead (in which case this value is required).
+See `audioHomeSections` for available values.
+If omitted, the global `audioHomeSections` setting is used instead (in which case this value is required).
     * `titleColor` (optional, string): Hex color of the text displayed within the navigation bar (should provide sufficient contrast with `color`).
 If omitted, white.
     * `hasDarkStatusBar` (optional, boolean): `true` iff the status bar should be dark for this channel.
 If omitted, `false`.
     * `numberOfLivePlaceholders` (optional, number): The number of placeholders to be displayed while content is being loaded.
 By If omitted, 1.

-* `tvMenuItems` (optional, string, multiple): The TV menu items to be displayed, in the order they must appear.
-These items are always displayed after the TV homepage entry, and available values are:
-   * `byDate`: The episode by date page.
-   * `showAZ`: The show A-Z page.
+### Search

+* `searchSettingsHidden` (optional, boolean): Set to `true` to hide support for search settings.
+* `searchSettingSubtitledHidden` (optional, boolean): Set to `true` to hide the subtitled option in the search settings.
+* `showsSearchHidden ` (optional, boolean): Set to `true` to hide show search results.

 ### Player

 * `minimumSocialViewCount` (optional, number): The threshold under which social view counts will not be displayed.
 If omitted, 0.